Jackson C. Pharris: World War II

 Due to the injuries he received, Pharris was hospitalized at Naval Hospital, Pearl Harbor until March 1942.
 After being released from the hospital, he returned to the USS California.
 On July 17, 1942, Pharris earned his commission.
-In January 1943, he was admitted again to the US Naval Hospital after collapsing because of lack of oxygen due to oil still in his lungs.
+In January 1943, he was admitted again to the US Naval Hospital after collapsing because of a lack of oxygen due to oil still in his lungs.
 He returned to duty in June.

 In October 1944, Pharris moved to Boston, Massachusetts, where he reported aboard the USS Saint Paul (CA-73), a newly commissioned heavy cruiser.
 The ship left for Japan to participate in bombardments of the Japanese mainland.
 In September 1945, just five days after the surrender proclamation, Lieutenant Pharris was on deck when a Japanese kamikaze dove at the ship.
 He ordered the crew to take cover and he directed the firing of the guns and shot it down.
 His back was broken from the impact of the guns.

 Pharris was transported to US Naval Hospital Oakland, California.
-In October 1945, he was transferred to US Naval Hospital Long Beach, California.
-After discharge from the hospital in April 1946, he was temporarily assigned to Naval Weapons Station Seal Beach, Terminal Island, Long Beach Naval Shipyard and Port Hueneme.
+In October 1945, he was transferred to the US Naval Hospital in Long Beach, California.
+After discharge from the hospital in April 1946, he was temporarily assigned to Naval Weapons Station Seal Beach, Terminal Island, Long Beach Naval Shipyard, and Port Hueneme.
 He was medically retired in May 1948 as a lieutenant commander.
 His Medal of Honor was presented by President Harry S. Truman on June 25, 1948.

 Personal life

 In November 1942, Pharris met Elizabeth Potter at a social in the USS California's Officers' Mess while the ship was in Bremerton, Washington.
-While attending school in Washington, D.C., he proposed, and they were married August 24, 1943.
-Following his Navy retirement, the Pharris family settled in Rolling Hills Estates in Los Angeles county.
+While attending school in Washington, D.C., he proposed, and they were married on August 24, 1943.
+Following his Navy retirement, the Pharris family settled in Rolling Hills Estates in Los Angeles County.
 Pharris attended Long Beach City College and the University of Southern California.
 On June 9, 1956, he graduated from the latter with a Bachelor of Science in Commerce.

 On October 16, 1966, while attending a Congressional Medal of Honor activity, Pharris collapsed and was taken to the Veterans Administration Hospital in Los Angeles, where he died the next day of a heart attack.
 He was buried at Arlington National Cemetery.
 His wife, Elizabeth L. Pharris, died on February 14, 2002, and is also buried in Arlington National Cemetery.